gorcon/rcon-cli/README.md

 ## Configuration file

 For more convenient use, the ability to create the rcon.yaml configuration file is provided.
-You can save the address of the remote server and its password.
+You can save the host and port of the remote server and its password.
 If the configuration file exists, and in it the default block is filled, then at startup the -a and -p flags can be omitted.
 Examples:

     ./rcon -a 127.0.0.1:16260 -c players